vondreii/vondreii-site/src/assets/blog/articles/createYourOwnBlogUsingHugo.md

 <div class="pb-3"></div>

 Extract the zip, and copy the `hugo-sugoi-master` into your `my-food-blog\themes` folder.

+<div class="pb-3"></div>

 Don't forget to make sure that the folder has been extracted correctly.
 For example, make sure the theme's code is nested under `my-food-blog\themes\hugo-sugoi-master` and not `my-food-blog\themes\hugo-sugoi-master\hugo-sugoi-master`.

 <div class="pb-3"></div>